McCormick Science Institute

 Culinary Uses

-Cumin is one of the most popular spices throughout Asia, especially in India where it is an important component of many popular recipes such as: the yogurt dish raita, alu jira (potatoes with cumin), masala dosa, and the popular spice blend garam masala.
-Cumin is also popular in Arabic cuisines and a part of baharat seasoning, north African tagines, and falafel.
-In Mexican cuisine, cumin is a critical ingredient of chili powder, and is found in achiote blends and adobos.
+In general, cumin flavors stews, soups, lamb and chicken dishes, sausages, breads, cheeses, pickles, and alcoholic beverages.
+Specifically, cumin is one of the most popular spices throughout Asia, especially in India where it is an important component of many popular recipes such as: the yogurt dish raita, alu jira (potatoes with cumin), masala dosa, and the popular spice blend garam masala.
+Cumin is also popular in Arabic cuisines and a part of baharat seasoning, north African tagines, and chickpea falafel.
+In Peru it added to pollo a la brasa and in Mexican cuisine, cumin is a critical ingredient of chili powder and is found in achiote blends and adobos.
 Cumin has less importance in traditional European dishes although it has been used to flavor some traditional cheeses such as the Dutch cheese, Leyden (1).

 Cooking Tips